Pluton emplacement: Problems with stoping as an emplacement process

 In order for a magma body of a certain volume (V) to ascend by stoping by a distance equal to its height (H), a volume of wall rocks equivalent to its volume (V) must sink through the magma.
-For that reason, for stoping to be an important magma ascent process, plutons should contain large volumes of xenoliths; The floors of plutons such as the Lookout Peak pluton, the Tinemaha pluton and a number of plutons around the world lack an abundance of xenoliths.
+For that reason, for stoping to be an important magma ascent process, plutons should contain large volumes of xenoliths.
+The floors of plutons such as the Lookout Peak pluton, the Tinemaha pluton and a number of other plutons around the world lack an abundance of xenoliths.
 If stoping is a significant process there should be abundant xenoliths found.

-Daly who proposed the theory of stoping argued that it is an efficient process because large blocks can sink rapidly because of the quadratic dependence on sinking velocity.
+Daly, who proposed the theory of stoping argued that it is an efficient process because large blocks can sink rapidly because of the quadratic dependence on sinking velocity.
 Given the size of the blocks sinking, there should be abundant small fragments produced by natural fragmentation, however there is a paucity of small fragments at pluton margins and this is inconsistent with stoping.

 Another drawback of stoping is it cools too rapidly and occurs too slowly for low density crustal rocks.
 There is also not a lot of evidence for forceful lateral emplacement with sufficient strain to make room for the ascending pluton.

 Incremental emplacement

 There is growing evidence that large homogenous plutons grew incrementally, frequently as sills.
 Sheeted intrusions are recognizable worldwide.
 Evidence suggests that steeply dipping sheets at the margins of some plutons were emplaced sub horizontally and then tilted at the margin of a sagging floor.
 It is thought that plutons are fed by dikes and have grown by this process.
 This is evident in McDoogle pluton in the Sierra Nevada; this pluton is compositionally layered parallel to its contacts and contains numerous thin concordant panels of wall rock.
 Ascent by stoping is less feasible with incremental emplacement because if the active magma body is below the top of a pluton, stoping rearranges material within the pluton and produces no overall ascent.
-To reach a position at the top of the older increments, an increment would have to stop its way upward through all previous increments.
-The rheology of host rock plays a key role: hard rock will be able to stop magma ascent Magma emplacement occurs as pulses, with repose time.
-If intrusion rate is high enough, the different pulses may mix, with their individual contacts being lost.
+To reach a position at the top of the older increments, an increment would have to stope its way upward through all previous increments.
+The rheology of host rock plays a key role: hard rock will be able to stop magma ascent.
+Magma emplacement occurs as pulses, with repose time.
+If the intrusion rate is high enough, the different pulses may mix, with their individual contacts being lost.
 Pulses are grouped into batches, sub-units and units, forming a pluton.